-Wandin Park is proud to have partnered with Motor Neurone Disease Victoria to be the event charity for 2018.
-Over the past few years from the generosity of the spectators, traders and people attending our Little Wandin Freshman's we have been able to donate over $12,000!
+Wandin Park is proud to have partnered with Motor Neurone Disease Victoria to be the event charity for 2022.
+Over the past few years from the generosity of the spectators & traders we have been able to donate over $15,000!

 If you would like to donate towards fighting MND please click here.